The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 anthocyanins (from certain beans or purple vegetables).

-in Calories, High in Satiety: Despite its
+- Low in Calories, High in Satiety: Despite its rich and satisfying flavor, a bowl of

-calories, typically ranging from 150 to 250 calories per serving
+sambar is relatively low in calories, typically ranging from 150 to 250

-(depending on ingredients and oil used).
-This makes it an excellent choice
+calories per serving (depending on ingredients and oil used).
+This makes

-for those looking to maintain or lose weight without feeling deprived.
-The
+it an excellent choice for those looking to maintain or lose weight

-combination of protein and fiber ensures it keeps you feeling full and
+without feeling deprived.
+The combination of protein and fiber ensures it

-satisfied for longer.
+keeps you feeling full and satisfied for longer.

 - Diabetic-Friendly: